Philliec459/Semantic-Segmentation-of-Petrographic-Thin-Sections-using-Keras/README.md

       --annotations_prepped_test

-For our training data we have used 40 Thin section images for the intial training with 40 matching annotation images that were created using the methodology explained in the following GitHub repository:
+For our training data we have used 40 Thin section images for the initial training with 40 matching annotation images that were created using the methodology explained in the following GitHub repository:

 https://github.com/Philliec459/Create-Thin-Section-Image-Labels-for-Image-Segmentation-Training